techreturners/006-fundamentals-bookshop-basket/README.md

 All the tasks below assume you will write the tests and the functionality for each requirement.

-Try and do them in a TDD manner and write the tests before writing the code.
+Try to complete the tasks in a TDD manner and write the tests before writing the code.

 # 1) Fork and Clone Repo